JiaoMaWHU/MachineLearningCode-Stanford-Coursera/README.md

 # MachineLearningCode-Stanford-Coursera
-Octave code of Stanford Machine Learning in Coursera (All of the code have been proved right).
+Octave code of Stanford Machine Learning in Coursera (All of the code have passed).

 Feel free to use.